lukaszsliwinski/radio/README.md

 ## About project

-This is my side-project that I made to improve my web programming skills and leard Angular.<br>
+This is my side-project that I made to improve my web programming skills and learn Angular.<br>
 The application is an online radio player.<br><br>
 Features for all users: